-- Appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
-These policies will include an effective safeguarding/child protection policy, a code of conduct for adults which will amongst other things include acceptable use of technologies, staff/pupil relationships and communications including the use of social media; - These policies, along with part one of Keeping children safe in education September 2016 and information regarding the role of the designated safeguarding lead, will be provided to all staff on induction.
-Our LGB will take a proportional risk based approach to the level of information that is provided to temporary staff and volunteers; - Our safeguarding/child protection policy will describe procedures which are in accordance with government guidance and refer to locally agreed inter-agency procedures put in place by the Wolverhampton Safeguarding Children Board (WSCB), be updated annually (as a minimum), and be available publicly either via websites for the schools within our Trust or by other means; - That the above policies and procedures, adopted by our LGB, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; and - Appropriate safeguarding responses are in place to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future.
+Appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare.
+These policies will include an effective safeguarding/child protection policy, a code of conduct for adults which will amongst other things include - low level concerns, allegations against staff, whistle blowing plus acceptable use of technologies, staff/pupil relationships and communications including the use of social media;

+- Safeguarding policies and procedures will be transparent, clear, and easy to understand for staff, pupils, students, parents, and carers. - These policies, along with part one of Keeping children safe in education and information regarding the role of the designated safeguarding lead, will be provided to all staff on induction.
+Our LGB will take a proportional risk-based approach to the level of information that is provided to temporary staff and volunteers; - Our safeguarding/child protection policy will describe procedures which are in accordance with government guidance and refer to locally agreed inter- agency procedures put in place by the Local Safeguarding Partnerships, be updated annually (as a minimum), and be available publicly either via websites for the schools within our Trust or by other means; - That the above policies and procedures, adopted by our LGB, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff; and - Appropriate safeguarding arrangements are in place to children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - Where reasonably possible, our schools will hold more than one emergency contact number for each pupil or student. - Reflect the whole school/academy approach to child-on-child abuse.
+Includes policies reflected elsewhere e.g online safety and SEND. - The behaviour policy will include measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying.

-Designated Safeguarding Lead (DSL):
+Designated Safeguarding Lead and Deputies (DSL):